 We share the schedule for each of our retreats one week in advance, giving you plenty of time to formulate a plan with your partner and children.
 Explain why you’re taking part and why you need their support.
 Help them understand that taking care of yourself will benefit the whole family.

-Our Spring Retreat is also taking place over a bank holiday, allowing you an extra day for family time and domestic chores.
 If you need to work through any laundry, cooking or cleaning, try using this mindfulness exercise to help you approach each task in a calm, peaceful way.

 Ask for Help